GabiBrawl/Bat-Chat/README.md

 This is a simple Chat program between multiple computers.
 You need Google Drive installed in all the computers, with the same account logged in for this program to work.

 I wanted to include in my program automatic updates.
 If you know how to do that, please email me: gabrielyt219@gmail.com Thanks! (v:
+If you detect any bugs, please tell me.

 --------------------------------------Simple instructions--------------------------------------